wing5wong/artisan-whs-static/source/_events/2020-07-20_new-plymouth-girls-high-school-sports-exchange-away.md

 title: New Plymouth Girls High School sports exchange (away) - CANCELLED
 date: 2020-08-18T02:11:09.391Z
 ---
-To be played at New Plymouth Girls High School.
+New Plymouth Girls Sports Exchange has been cancelled due to Covid-19.

-More details closer to the event.
+Normal school day applies for everyone.